Home - The Best Kamado Grills under $1000 in 2023

 Cooking Area

 Many sizes are available, from small personal models to big family-sized ones.
-The cooking area has no effect on the grill’s functionality other than the amount of food it can cook.
+The cooking area does not affect the grill’s functionality other than the amount of food it can cook.
 Don’t let anyone tell you that smaller grills don’t get hot enough or bigger ones get too hot.

 Choose a size just big enough for your needs.
 That way, you get the best value.